 Discrimination In The Workplace | Read Time 5 Minutes.

-Stonewall revealed that 1 in 5 LGBT employees have been subjected to negative or derogatory comments based on their sexual orientation.
-Additionally, the same survey revealed 32% of those asked had also witnessed other LGBT employees being subjected to the same treatment.
+Stonewall revealed that 1 in 5 LGBT employees experience negative or derogatory comments based on their sexual orientation.
+Additionally, the same survey showed that 32% of those also witnessed other LGBT employees experiencing the same treatment.

-Despite the high figures, many individuals choose not to speak out against their employers or colleagues when they are being mistreated.
-Whatsmore, it’s easy to be in the dark about what the grievance process actually is.
-Aditionally, you might not know what the time restraints surrounding the process may be.
+Despite the high figures, many individuals choose not to speak out against their employers or colleagues about their treatment.
+Whatsmore, it’s easy to be in the dark about what the grievance process is.
+Additionally, you might not know what the time restraints surrounding the process may be.

 What does discrimination in the workplaCE LOOK LIKE?